cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 }
 ```

-In the compilation of such a service, Starport takes a somewhat circuitous route to separate concerns into different files, some you should not edit, and others you can:
+In the compilation of a service, Starport separates concerns into different files.
+Some files you should not edit and others you can edit:

-* Serialize the query parameters and make them conform to the right Protobuf `Message` interface.
+* The query parameters to serialize them and make them conform to the right Protobuf `Message` interface.
 * The primary implementation of the gRPC service.
 * The implementation of all the storage setters and getters as extra functions in the keeper.
-* The implementation in the keeper of the storage getters, as they come from the gRPC server.
+* The implementation of the storage getters in the keeper as they come from the gRPC server.

 ### Conclusion

 At this point, Starport got you covered and you did not have to do much.
 You confirmed the correct genesis value of `NextGame.IdValue`.

+## Next up

+Want to continue developing your checkers blockchain?
+Go ahead to the [next section](./03-starport-04-creat-message.md) to learn all about creating a game message for your checkers blockchain.